OrShalmayev/mini-microservices/README.md

 A single microservice contains all the routing, middleware, business logic, and database access required to implement **one feature** of our application.
 This is the key difference: a monolith has all the code needed to implement **every feature**.

+With microservice architecture, we split different features into their own dedicated services.
+It's important to understand that each of these services is entirely self-contained.
+For example, Service A includes all the code necessary for Feature A to function correctly, including its own middleware, router, and even its own database.

+The advantage of this approach is that if other services in the application crash or become unavailable, a portion of the application will still function properly.
+Service A is 100% standalone and does not require any other service to work correctly.
+Each microservice contains all the code required to make one feature work correctly.

 ## Is Microservices the only architectural pattern?
 There are several architectural patterns for building applications beyond microservices.
 Here are a few: